 For the purposes of Class C4 a “house in multiple occupation” does not include a converted block of flats to to which section 257 of the Housing Act 2004 applies but otherwise has the same meaning as in section 254 of the Housing Act 2004.

 Check out our changes of change of use table to see which Class C use classes enjoy permitted development rights.

 Where a property is in two use classes – then it will be classed as sui generis.
-The one exception is a building with Class E, sub-paragraph (g) (or B1 prior to September 1st 2020) & B2 use as long as the section allocated to B2 is not substantially increased.
+The one exception is a building with Class E, sub-paragraph (g) & B2 use as long as the section allocated to B2 is not substantially increased.